horeilly1101/deriv/README.md

 ### Differentiation Algorithms

-For the most part, I used the standard recursive algorithms that you learn in an introductory calculus class (.e.g product rule, linearity), but there were a few cases were I had to derive nonstandard algorithms to compute derivatives, to ensure as much generality as possible.
+For the most part, I used the standard recursive algorithms that you learn in an introductory calculus class (e.g. product rule, linearity), but there were a few cases were I had to derive nonstandard algorithms to compute derivatives, to ensure as much generality as possible.
 That being noted, I doubt there is anything revolutionary in my approach.

 Beyond the above, there are a few cases where I decided to optimize with parallelism.
 For instance, I opted for parallel streams whenever linearity was necessary (e.g. when differentiating the sum of expressions).
-However, the most interesting use of parallelism can be found in `com.deriv.expression.Mult.java`, where I use Fork/Join to compute the derivatives of products in parallel.
+However, the most interesting use of parallelism can be found in `com.deriv.expression.Mult`, where I use Fork/Join to compute the derivatives of products in parallel.
 There were also a few other places where I tested parallel algorithms, but found that they did not really improve the runtime.
 For simplicity, I used sequential algorithms in such cases.